Romoy312/LesterRobbery/README.md

 Config.Distance is how far away the person can be from the laptop to start the hack

+Config.Fuel is for the fuel for the vehicle, change to whatever fuel system you use

 Everything else is not in use at the moment

 Just a simple Script